stanford-cs248/draw-svg/README.md

 ### Using the Mini-SVG Viewer App

 When you have successfully built your code, you will get an executable named **drawsvg**.
-The **drawsvg** executable takes exactly one argument from the command line.
-You may load a single SVG file by specifying its path.
+The **drawsvg** executable takes exactly one argument from the command line, the name of an SVG file (or a directory of SVG files).
 For example, to load the example file `svg/basic/test1.svg`:

 ```
 ./drawsvg ../svg/basic/test1.svg
 ```

 When you first run the application, you will see a picture of a flower made of a bunch of blue points.
 The starter code that you must modify is drawing these points.
-Now press the R key to toggle display to the staff's reference solution to this assignment.
+Now press the `R` key to toggle the display of the staff's reference solution to this assignment.

 While looking at the reference solution, hold down your primary mouse button (left button) and drag the cursor to pan the view.
-Cursor location will be printed as a debugging utility to console when you click with your primary mouse button.
-You can also use scroll wheel to zoom the view.
-(You can always hit SPACE to reset the viewport to the default view conditions).
+The cursor's location will be printed as a debugging utility to the console when you click with your primary mouse button.
+You can also use the scroll wheel to zoom the view.
+(Hit SPACE to reset the viewport to the default view conditions.)
 You can also compare the output of your implementation with that of the reference implementation.
 To toggle the diff view, press 'D'.
-We have also provided you with a "pixel-inspector" view to examine pixel-level details of the currently displayed implementation more clearly.
+We have also provided you with a "pixel-inspector" view to examine pixel-level details of the currently displayed implementation more clearly in a zoom view.
 The pixel inspector is toggled with the 'Z' key.

 For convenience, `drawsvg` can also accept a path to a directory that contains multiple SVG files.
 To load files from `svg/basic`: